What is your general approach to working with social anxieties and social differences?

 What kinds of activities go on at camp?

-Application forms are available in the four pages under “How to Apply” on the menu above.
+Application forms are available in the pages under “How to Apply” on the menu above.
 Note that each program’s application form is slightly different.
 Please check to make sure you have completed all parts of your form before you submit it; incomplete forms cannot be processed.
 Note that some of the applications require that specific areas be filled out by your medical and mental health professionals.